-Health insurance and workers compensation expenditures are projected to increase at 5% per year.
-General Liability insurance is expected to increase at 8% per year, personnel, operating and utility services are projected to increase at 3% per year, while other expenses are projected to increase by 2%.
+Expenditures: In order to maintain salaries within the market, the FY 2019-20 includes a 3% salary increase for all General Government employees.
+Both Police and Fire Union employees received compensation as per their respective Union contracts.
+General Liability and Workers Compensation costs decreased in FY 2019-20 as the City went out for an RFP in FY 2018-19.
+Forecast assumptions in future years include: Health insurance and workers compensation costs are projected to increase at 5% per year.
+General Liability insurance is expected to increase at 8% per year; personnel, operating and utility services are projected to increase at 3% per year; while other expenses are projected to increase by 2%.